bootsoon/read-a-book/00-how-to-read-a-book.md

 More specific (narrower) information (supporting evidence, details, etc.) then appears in the middle of the hourglass.

 You can make the hourglass structure of writing do a lot of work for you.
-Foucs on the following elements, in more or less the following order:
+Focus on the following elements, in more or less the following order:

 * **Front and back covers, inner jacket flaps**
 * **Table of contents**